NatDave/traffic-stress/README.md

-OOP-based program for evaluating bicycle level of traffic stress at traffic intersections.
+OOP-based program for evaluating bicycle level of traffic stress.